maxmakesmagic/ormos/archive/en/articles/archive/feature/2021/02/first-lesson-introduction-strixhaven-2021-02-18.md

 ==========================

-There will be five Commander decks, one for each college. *Commander (2021 Edition)* features 81 new cards.
+There will be five Commander decks, one for each school. *Commander (2021 Edition)* features 81 new cards.
 Each deck will focus on the colors and themes of its associated college!

 The decks are named: